How To Pick A Basketball: Basketball Sizes by Age

-Color is an option, too, and the burned orange is traditional, though the game has included black balls, blue balls, balls of virtually any color, even decorated balls.
-A caveat emptor, though: if you’re buying a ball to conform to a league or club, be sure to check the official ball type regs.
+Color is an option, too, and the burned orange is traditional, though the game has included black balls, blue balls, balls of virtually any color, and even decorated balls.
+A caveat emptor, though: if you’re buying a ball to conform to a league or club, be sure to check the official ball-type regs.

 Training Balls are the final basketball option and that is where the earlier mentioned Bluetooth-equipped ball is used.